Our Backpacker Deaths

 Mothers can be very protective of their offspring.
 The fact that this Peruvian mother had placed her baby in the aisle at the front of the bus for every clod hopping backpacker to step on in the dark suggested this wasn’t one of those mothers.
 Luckily for the sprog, Deirdre is small and light.
 Though the baby’s mother got quite irate and agitated Deirdre made it to her seat at the back of the bus unscathed.

 Plummeting down an Andean Mountainside

-A journey through the Andes offered truly spectacular views as our bus climbed its way up and around snow topped mountains and passed through fork lightening illuminated valleys.
-Unfortunately what goes up can also go down and the same window seat also afforded a terrific view of the thousand foot drop only a metres from the front wheel.
+A journey through the Andes offered truly spectacular views as our bus climbed its way up and around snow topped mountains and passed through fork lightning illuminated valleys.
+Unfortunately what goes up can also go down and the same window seat also afforded a terrific view of the thousand foot drop only metres from the front wheel.